vaishaliisingh/Face-Detection-Cpp-OpenCV/README.md

    - Add the OpenCV include directories to your compiler's include path.
    - Add the OpenCV library directories to your linker settings.
    - Link against the necessary OpenCV libraries (e.g., `opencv_world455.lib` for static linking on Windows).

+## Setting Up Visual Studio Code
+1. **Download and Install VS Code:**
+   - Go to the [Visual Studio Code website](https://code.visualstudio.com/) and download the installer for your operating system.
+   - Install Visual Studio Code by following the installer instructions.
+2. **Install C++ Extensions:**
+   - Open VS Code.
+   - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
+   - Search for "C++" and install the "C/C++" extension by Microsoft.
+3. **Configure Build Tasks:**
+   - Create a `tasks.json` file in the `.vscode` directory of your project.
+   - Define tasks to build and run your project.
+4. **Configure Launch Settings:**
+   - Create a `launch.json` file in the `.vscode` directory of your project.
+   - Define the settings for debugging your project.
+   -
+## Project Details
+This project uses OpenCV's Haar Cascade Classifier for face detection.
+The classifier is trained to detect faces in real-time video streams.
+The application captures frames from the camera, converts them to grayscale, and uses the classifier to detect faces.
+Detected faces are highlighted with rectangles in the displayed video frames.